phatlast96/voice-agent-for-emails/README.md

 Once both are running, you can access the Next.js application at `http://localhost:3000` (or the port specified in your Next.js configuration).

+# Getting the Grant ID
+1. Go to the Nylas Developer Dashboard
+2. Click on "Grants" under "Manage"
+3. Click on "Create Grant" with the email you want to use for the grant